 In other words, the AGM-158 might be considered a strategic weapon.

 JASSM is a very modern weapon produced by Lockheed Martin.
-Still its being a long range missile requires the USto accept potential transaction, in cooperation with the US Congress.
+Being a long range missile, it requires the USto accept potential transaction, in cooperation with the US Congress.

 Image Credit: Australian DoD